By Chainika Thakar

 Since t is considered to be a smaller value than 1 second, and the speed is to be calculated at less than a second (current speed), the value of t will be close to zero.

-Therefore, the current speed = 10m/s.
+Therefore, the current speed = 10m/s

-This study of continuous change can be appropriately used with linear algebra and also, can be utilised in probability theory.
-In linear algebra, it can be used to find the linear approximation for a set of values and in probability theory, it can determine the possibility of a continuous random variable.
+This study of continuous change can be appropriately used with linear algebra and also can be utilised in probability theory.
+In linear algebra, it can be used to find the linear approximation for a set of values.
+In probability theory, it can determine the possibility of a continuous random variable.
+Being a part of normal distribution calculus can be used to find out normal distribution.

 Awesome!
 This brings us to the end of all the essential mathematical concepts required for Quants/HFT/Algorithmic Trading.